- 16-Time National Champion (combined individual 10-meter and synchronized 10-meter platform)

 David went on to win the Silver medal in the 10 meter synchro at the 2016 Rio Olympic Games with his new partner, Steele Johnson, and brought home the Bronze on the individual 10 meter platform.

 David became a devout Christian in 2010 through the influence of his college coach.
 David openly references his religious beliefs and his strong faith plays a very big part in his life.
 In October 2012 he married his college sweetheart, Sonnie Brand, and completed his degree at Purdue in December 2013.
-David and his wife had their first child, Dakoda Boudia, in September of 2014.
+David and his wife had their first child, Dakoda Boudia, in September of 2014 and most recently had their second daughter, Mila Boudia, in August 2017.